energysistem/manuals/39793-BZ2/en/10-Audio-In.md

 Your *Energy Music Box BZ2 Bluetooth* must be turned on in order to use this function.

-**NOTE:** While using the device in line-in mode, it is not possible to control the playback neither the volume from the speaker.
+**NOTE:** While using the device in Audio-In mode, it is not possible to control the playback neither the volume from the speaker.
 You have to do it from the player connected.